 The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services Right-of-Way Section (DPS-ROW) in its memo dated March 11, 2025, and incorporates them as conditions of approval.
-The Applicant must comply with each of the recommendations in their memo, which DPS-ROW may amend if the amendments do not conflict with other conditions of Site Plan approval.
+The Applicant must comply with each of the recommendations in their memo, except for condition 2.a.v.6, which is replaced with a requirement that the Loading Management Plan include a provision that states: The loading dock expects to serve approximately two (2) WB-67 trucks per day on average.
+The building management company will monitor and coordinate the frequency of daily and weekly deliveries to reduce potential conflicts.
+DPS-ROW may amend its March 11, 2025, memo if the amendments do not conflict with other conditions of Site Plan approval.